 Feminine Products: Use cloth napkins or try the menstrual cups.

 Step 4: Kitchen

-Now, its time to get into your kitchen.
+Now, it’s time to get into your kitchen.
 Change all the plastic containers in your kitchen one by one and not all at a time as I told you before.
-You can store your groceries in the containers which are other than plastic like glass jars, stainless steel containers etc. It is wise not to store all your food in the plastics.
+You can store your groceries in containers that are other than plastic like glass jars, stainless steel containers, etc. It is wise not to store all your food in plastics.

 So, what do you do with all those plastic containers?
 You can adapt to the following.

 - You can sell or gift it to others (This is not like sending our trash to the others.
 You’re just preventing them from buying more plastics).

 - You can transform it into any other useful products.

 - Use those plastics for any other storage purpose other than storing your food.

 Step 5: Essential items to be carried out with you whenever you leave the house

 - Pack your own lunch as much as possible.